-Source: Miami-Dade County Property Records Disclaimer: The information is supplied by the Miami-Dade County Property Appraiser's office as public information on data and must be accepted and used with the understanding that the data was collected for the purpose of creating a Property Tax Roll.
+Source: Miami-Dade County Property Records Disclaimer: The information contained in this map is public information on data and must be accepted and used with the understanding that the data was collected for the purpose of creating a Product.
 The Miami-Dade County Property Appraiser makes no warranties, expressed or implied, concerning the accuracy, completeness, or usefulness of the data for any particular use and assumes no liability for the use or misuse of this public information and data.